 Woodhead supported the local community throughout the duration of the project.
 The site used local contractors, primarily engaging with SME’s.
 For the duration of the project there was a local student on site gaining invaluable work experience.

 Robert Woodhead Limited outlined and implemented good practice principles across the entire project.
-The project demonstrated best site management practices and was registered with the Consider Constructors Scheme and achieved a respectable 36 out of 50.
+The project demonstrated best site management practices and was registered with the Considerate Constructors Scheme and achieved a respectable 36 out of 50.

 “I have been very pleased with the communication given from the Woodhead team.
 This has been really appreciated by the university and the cooperation has been great.
-Noise has been kept to a minimum regardless to the work that has been completed.
+Noise has been kept to a minimum regardless of the work that has been completed.
 I am really pleased with the teams’ attitude and cooperation.
 All the individuals on site have all been excellent and very polite.
-The mess and noise has been kept to a minimum regardless to the work that is/ has been completed.
+The mess and noise has been kept to a minimum regardless of the work that is/ has been completed.
 I am really pleased with your attitude and cooperation.
-All the lads working have all been excellent and very polite”.
+All the lads working have been excellent and very polite”.